emilyncosta/UNIFESP_NTM_newspecies-nf/README.md

 ## Configuration Profiles.

 You can use diferent profiles for this pipeline, based on the computation enviroment at your disposal.
 Here are the Avaliable Profiles in `conf/` folder.

+## License

+All Nextflow code within the repo is licensed under the liberal MIT license.
+For the code used in `bin/`, we defer the to same license as used by the original authors.